|

 be conclusive.

-Too many people unjustifiably claim to have true knowledge on
+Too many people unjustifiably claim to have true Knowledge on

 various subjects when really they are holding onto beliefs and

 opinions.
-People should be prepared to admit lack of knowledge in an
+People should be prepared to admit lack of Knowledge in an

 area or at least a lack of certainty, in preference to claiming